fmdazhar/DeformableIsaac/README.md

 # Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim

-*PLEASE NOTE: Version 4.0.0 will be the last release of OmniIsaacGymEnvs.
-Moving forward, OmniIsaacGymEnvs will be merging with IsaacLab (https://github.com/isaac-sim/IsaacLab).
+*PLEASE NOTE: Version 4.0.0 will be the last release of leggeedisaacgymenvs.
+Moving forward, leggeedisaacgymenvs will be merging with IsaacLab (https://github.com/isaac-sim/IsaacLab).
 All future updates will be available as part of the IsaacLab repository.*

-For tutorials on migrating to IsaacLab, please visit: https://isaac-sim.github.io/IsaacLab/source/migration/migrating_from_omniisaacgymenvs.html.
+For tutorials on migrating to IsaacLab, please visit: https://isaac-sim.github.io/IsaacLab/source/migration/migrating_from_leggeedisaacgymenvs.html.

 ## About this repository